mbta/lamp/README.md

 asdf install
 ```

+`poetry` is used by LAMP python applications to manage dependencies.

-`docker` and  `docker-compose` can be used to run applications locally, and are required if you want to run the application against a local postgres database.
+`docker` and  `docker-compose` are required to run containerized versions of LAMP applications for local development.

 ## AWS Credentials

-LAMP applications require permissions to access AWS resources.
+LAMP applications require permissions to access MBTA/CTD AWS resources.

 To get started with AWS, install the [AWS Command Line Interface](https://aws.amazon.com/cli/).
 Then, follow the instructions for [configuring the AWS cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds) to associate a local machine with an AWS account.
 Finally, associate the AWS Account with the [Lamp Team User Group](https://github.com/mbta/devops/blob/627ab870f51b4bb9967f0f45efaee679e4a7d195/terraform/restricted/iam-user-groups.tf#L204-L213) found in the MBTA devops terraform repository.

+## Environmental Variables

+Project environmental variables are stored in [.env](.env) and managed for command line usage with `direnv`.

+Using `direnv`, whenever a shell moves into any project directory, the environmental variables defined in [.env](.env) are loaded automagically.

+Additionally, [docker-compose.yml](docker-compose.yml) is configured to use [.env](.env), so that running containerized applications will load the same environmental variables.

 ## Continuous Integration

-We use a gitflow strategy for development that allows everyone to work in parallel with few merging conflict.
-A developer branches off of the `main` branch, completes their feature / chore / fix in their branch, and then merges it back into `main` after a rebase against main.
-To ensure code quality, we have linting, type checking, static analysis and testing scripts that are run on our python code that are run via github actions when pull requests are opened.
-They can be run locally in the `python_src/` directory with the following:
+To ensure code quality, linting, type checking, static analysis and unit tests are automatically run via github actions when pull requests are opened.

+CI for LAMP python applications can be run locally, in the `python_src/` directory, with the following `poetry` commands:
 ```sh
 # black for Formatting
 poetry run black .